v2sCollections/Constellation/README.md

 - Reduced the distance at which NPCs will stare at you.
 - You can capture incapacitated enemies and turn them over to local security for profit.
 - Have an unlimited number of followers.
 Command all of your followers at once using a **communicator** added automatically to your inventory
+- Visible Companion Affinity allows you to monitor the metrics that describe your relationship with your four companions in Starfield.

 ## [Quests](https://)